Applifier/redis-shepherd/README.md

 See _config/shepherd.yml.example_ for details.
 At the moment only DNS Made Easy has been tested.

 ### Run it
+You can run the script via cron or use daemonization

+Cron

 	ruby -rubygems bin/redis-shepherd

-You probably want to run the script via cron or use daemonization
+Daemonization

+	ruby -rubygems /bin/redis-shepherdctl start
+	ruby -rubygems /bin/redis-shepherdctl stop

 ## License
 (The MIT License)